microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-01.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
+ - Verify you have new Monitors in Datadog or using the API.
  - Show the Monitor which got fired and explain what you have done.

 ## Learning Resources